m4saka/kshootmania-v2/src/docs/ksh_format_spec.md

             - The first is used in default.
             - The second is used while all the long FX notes shown are activated.
             - The third is used while all the laser notes shown are activated.
-            - The forth is used while all the long FX and laser notes are activated if they are shown at the same time.
+            - The fourth is used while all the long FX and laser notes are activated if they are shown at the same time.
         - If there are 2 filenames (e.g. "`song.ogg;song_f.ogg`"),
             - The first is used in default.
             - The second is used while all the long FX notes shown are activated.
-            - The audio effects implemented in the software are applied for laser notes.
+            - The audio effects implemented in the software are applied to laser notes.
         - If there is only 1 filename (e.g. "`song.ogg`"),
-            - The audio effects implemented in the software are applied for both FX notes and laser notes.
+            - The audio effects implemented in the software are applied to both FX notes and laser notes.
 - "`mvol`" (default:"`50`")
     - The song volume (%) (int, 0-)
     - The value can exceed 100.